Scorptech/milestoneone/README.md

 -   Are happy to leave Willie and his team to get on with the work without micro-managing
 -   Understands that building regulations can affect the cost of a project

-##### Visitors to this website are searching for:
+#### Visitors to this website are searching for:

 -   A company that can offer a turnkey solution and manage their project from start to finish
 -   Being patient regarding their quote request as building regulation information might need to be researched before an            estimated quote is provided

-##### This project is the best way to help them achieve these things because:
+#### This project is the best way to help them achieve these things because:

-As this website is based on the building and construction industry, the color yellow is highly significant as this relates to the likes of JCB equipment and DeWalt equipment like drills and power saws etc. So the theme had to revolve around this colour scheme.
+As this website is based on the building and construction industry, the color yellow is highly significant as this relates to the likes of JCB equipment, clothes and DeWalt hardware like drills and power saws etc. So the theme had to revolve around this colour scheme.

 -   Most builders do not have a website.
 -   Most of the builders websites on the internet that are active, do not offer a turnkey solution
 -   You will be given the option to visit work completed with previous customers.

--   This website is:
+#### This website is:

 -   Easy to navigate.
 -   Easy to understand and navigate the information.
 -   Gives the client the ability to request a quote 24/7.
 -   Guiding them to the goal of the website – request a quote or fill out the contact form.

-##### Client stories
+#### Client stories

 1. As a new visitor to the website, I want to easily navigate the site and feel comfortable with the builder and his commitment
 2. As a new visitor to the website, I want the ability to request a quote for some construction work I require.
 A ball park figure is all I need now, which will          determine whether I go ahead with the construction.